survivejs/audio-katas/katas/kata-02.md

 4. Add a way to select between different waveform types
 5. Optional - Add a way to save oscillators
 6. Optional - Add a way to duplicate oscillators and play multiple at once
+7. Optional - Visualize oscillation in a separate window
+8. Optional - Implement a [theremin](https://en.wikipedia.org/wiki/Theremin) to allow adjusting two parameters of a waveform using a single control.
+A 2D slider is a good choice for this.

 ## Reference